lb664/MrDAG/README.md

 ## Example 2

 This second example performs the analysis of the same data set for reverse causation to explore whether mental health phenotypes might affect lifestyle and behavioural traits.
-After loading the data set
+After loading the data set (IVW summary-level statistics)

 <!---
 # 80 characters ###############################################################